DarynHiggins/PowerVS-Setup-with-VPC/README.md

 5. Select the appropriate Resource Group, if not Default.
 6. Select Operating system image.
 We created two VSIs - one using Red Hat Enterprise Linux, with Version ibm-redhat-8-4-minimal-amd64-2, and the other as a Windows Server, with Version ibm-windows-server-2016-full-standard-amd64-8.
 7. Adjust the Profile, if needed - View all profiles - bx2-4x16 was used for Windows.
 The default bx2-2x8 was used for Linux.
-8. Select and existing SSH key (or create a new one)
+8. Select an existing SSH key (or create a new one).
 9. For Networking, select the VPC created above.
 10. For Network Interfaces, check that the subnet for the Sydney 2 zone is selected.
-11. Click Create virtual server
+11. Click Create virtual server.

 ## Create Cloud Connect